Post job

 Public Health Dentists have a hefty requirement of a master's or bachelor's degree in public health with licensure in dentistry and experience in the field as a prerequisite for this career.
 In addition, they will need strong skills in communication, manual dexterity, teamwork, and a great deal of patience, stamina for long hours of work, and an approach that is both thorough and methodological.
 Those who apply for this career will be expected to provide expertise in population-based dentistry, oral health surveillance, disease prevention on a community level, health promotion, and maintenance for the dental safety net.

-As far as similarities go, this is where it ends because a periodontist responsibility requires skills such as "patients," "soft tissue," "dr," and "perio."
+While similarities exist, there are also some differences between periodontists and public health dentist.
+For instance, periodontist responsibilities require skills such as "patients," "soft tissue," "dr," and "perio."
 Whereas a public health dentist is skilled in "community health," "healthcare professionals," "mental health," and "public health programs."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-The education levels that public health dentists earn is a bit different than that of periodontists.
+The education levels that public health dentists earn slightly differ from periodontists.
 In particular, public health dentists are 4.2% more likely to graduate with a Master's Degree than a periodontist.
 Additionally, they're 2.4% more likely to earn a Doctoral Degree.

 A pediatric dentist is responsible for taking care of children and infant's dental needs and concerns.
 Pediatric dentists maintain the patients' oral health, monitor their conditions, and schedule regular dental checkups.
 They also inspect and diagnose early dental problems and perform dental operations according to the patients' problem areas.
 A pediatric dentist must have excellent knowledge of the dental practices and processes, as well as having excellent communication skills to advise the children's parents and guardians of dental health techniques.

-But both careers also use different skills, according to real periodontist resumes.
-While periodontist responsibilities can utilize skills like "dental care," "soft tissue," "dr," and "perio," some pediatric dentists use skills like "patient care," "diagnosis," "infection control," and "treatment options."
+Each career also uses different skills, according to real periodontist resumes.
+While periodontist responsibilities can utilize skills like "dental care," "soft tissue," "dr," and "perio," pediatric dentists use skills like "patient care," "diagnosis," "infection control," and "treatment options."

-When it comes to the differences in education between the two professions, pediatric dentists tend to reach higher levels of education than periodontists.
+Pediatric dentists earn a lower average salary than periodontists.
+But pediatric dentists earn the highest pay in the health care industry, with an average salary of $144,802.
+Additionally, periodontists earn the highest salaries in the media with average pay of $189,765 annually.Average education levels between the two professions vary.
+Pediatric dentists tend to reach higher levels of education than periodontists.
 In fact, they're 5.9% more likely to graduate with a Master's Degree and 2.4% more likely to earn a Doctoral Degree.

 Endodontists are specialized dentists who are responsible for treating root canal injuries while performing various implant surgeries that are related to endodontics.
 These endodontists must establish and maintain a harmonious relationship with patients by explaining dental procedures so that they can decrease the anxiety of their patients.
 They are required to examine and treat diseases of nerve, pulp, and other dental issues that are affecting the vitality of their patients' teeth.
 Endodontists must also provide learning mediums that are interesting and interactive so that they can help increase the understanding of students about complex dental procedures.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from periodontist resumes include skills like "patients," "dental care," "soft tissue," and "dr," whereas an endodontist might be skilled in "endodontics," "aspen," "apex," and "osha. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from periodontist resumes include skills like "patients," "dental care," "soft tissue," and "dr," whereas an endodontist is more likely to list skills in "endodontics," "aspen," "apex," and "osha. "